-Comfortable, well-padded and sturdy, with a fit that almost matches standard shoe sizes.
-Feet stay warm on the ice.
+Comfortable, well-padded, and sturdy.
+Fit matches standard shoe sizes.
+Solid straps for security.
+Feet stay warm on ice.
 Stylish cuts that stand out from more traditional skates.

-Skate blades come pre-sharpened and ready to hit the ice.
-Blade holds its edge well.
-Sizes are generally accurate.
-Good ankle support and durable overall construction.
+Skate blades come pre-sharpened and ready to go on ice.
+Blade holds edge well.
+Sizes are accurate.
+Good structure and solid ankle support.
+Durable construction.

 Some find the overall fit too tight.
-Pre-sharpened blades may need resharpening before first skate.
-Traditional laces aren’t everybody’s cup of tea.
+Pre-sharpened blades may need resharpening.

-The right pair of ice skates will provide an exceptional fit that will allow your to make the most of whatever activity on the ice one chooses to pursue.
+The right pair of ice skates will provide an exceptional fit that will allow you to make the most of whatever activity on the ice you choose to pursue.
 While some prefer a smooth, steady movement, others need skates to help them hone various skills, such as jumps, spins, and speed.
-Though it can be challenging to find the perfect pair of men’s ice skates, BestReviews is here to help with reliable information and research to make the task easier.

 Men who are just learning to ice skate, only skate every once in a while, or take to the ice as a leisure activity don’t have to spend a lot on skates.
 Basic styles often made of synthetic materials aren’t very expensive – typically around $40 to $100 – and are suitable for light use.

-Whether training to compete to just ready to advance to pro-level skates suitable for jumps, spins, and twists, men in this category may want to considering ice skates made for advanced skaters.
-They are typically pricier, but built to last, have more rugged ankle support, and made of leather.
-Since quality is priority, the price typically starts around $100 and goes up from there.
+Whether training to compete to just ready to advance to pro-level skates suitable for jumps, spins, and twists, men in this category may want to consider ice skates made for advanced skaters.
+They are typically pricier, but built to last, have more rugged ankle support, and are made of leather.
+Since quality is a priority, the price typically starts around $100 and goes up from there.

-Built for the sport, these skates offer substantial ankle support and a outer shell for added foot protection.
+Built for the sport, these skates offer substantial ankle support and an outer shell for added foot protection.
 The blades are shorter than those of other ice skates for precise movements on the ice.
-The price of these specialized skates vary, for men who likes to chase a few pucks around to those who are competition-ready.
-Depending on your needs, expect to pay around $70 dollars for a basic pair, and up to $1,000 for professional grade skates.
+The prices of these specialized skates vary, from those designed for chasing a few pucks around to those that are competition-ready.
+Depending on your needs, expect to pay around $70 dollars for a basic pair, and up to $1,000 for professional-grade skates.

 Ice skates with precise workmanship and substantial support are available to suit almost all men, from those who are new to the sport to those on a competitive level.
 Ice hockey is in a category by itself and requires ice skates with specific features made for fast motion on the ice, such as shorter blades and thicker padding.

-Finding the perfectly fitting ice skates can be challenging for some men, because there is more to finding the right fit than simply their usual shoe size.
-Performance on the ice, especially during activities that require agility and speed, depend on a snug fit.
+Finding the perfectly fitting ice skates can be challenging for some men because there is more to finding the right fit than simply their usual shoe size.
+Performance on the ice, especially during activities that require agility and speed, depends on a snug fit.
 Too much extra space probably indicates that a skate is too large.

 Some ice skates don’t fit exactly true to size, but this isn’t necessarily a bad feature.
 Tightly-fitting skates often loosen up with wear, while those that are a bit too loose may be “fixed” by simply adjusting the laces for a more secure fit.

 Men’s ice skates come in synthetic materials or leather, and there are pros and cons to both.
 While leather tends to be more durable and offers more support, synthetic materials are usually more comfortable and flexible.
-Leather skates also fall on the higher end of price range, and suited for serious ice skaters and those planning to wear them to compete.
+Leather skates also fall on the higher end of this price range, and they are suited to serious ice skaters and those planning to wear them to compete.

 More durable than synthetic material.
-Leather has the tendency to hold up to extensive use while synthetic material often shoes wear sooner.
+Leather has the tendency to hold up to extensive use while synthetic material often shows wear sooner.

 Offers superior support.
 The build is typically more substantial than synthetic materials, which is beneficial for more active skaters.